T. J. Cline: Maccabi Tel Aviv (2021–2022)

 On January 24, 2021, Cline signed a deal with Maccabi Tel Aviv of the Israeli Basketball Premier League and the Euroleague.

 Capital City Go-Go (2022)

-On January 21, 2022, Cline was acquired via waivers by the Capital City Go-Go, where he averaged 10.4 points and 3.7 rebounds.
+On January 21, 2022, Cline was acquired via waivers by the Capital City Go-Go of the NBA G League, where he averaged 10.4 points and 3.7 rebounds.

 MoraBanc Andorra (2022)

 On April 11, 2022, Cline signed with MoraBanc Andorra of the Liga ACB.
+He played 5 games for the team, starting one of them, and averaging 6.2 points, 2.6 rebounds, and 2.0 assists per game.

+Hapoel Jerusalem (2023)

+On January 27, 2023, he signed with Hapoel Jerusalem of the Israeli Basketball Premier League.
+He played 17 games for the team, starting nine of them, and averaging 5.5 points, 4.0 rebounds, and 1.2 assists per game.

+Hapoel Eilat (2023–present)

+On July 28, 2023, he signed with Hapoel Eilat of the Israeli Basketball Premier League.

 National team career

 Cline is a member of the Israeli national basketball team.
 On February 21, 2019, Cline made his first appearance for the Israeli team in an 81–77 win over Germany, recording 14 points and five rebounds off the bench.

 Personal life

 Cline was born in Plano, Texas, is Jewish, and is the son of Naismith Memorial Basketball Hall of Fame player Nancy Lieberman.
 During his childhood, however, his mother had already adopted Christianity, especially its born-again tradition, as detailed in a 1998 review of the book Faith in Sports: Athletes and Their Religion on and Off the Field by Steve Hubbard and a 2015 article in The Jerusalem Post.